Well, we've been watching, we've been witnessing in shock, frankly, in horror.

 Now, you're raising a good point because you're bringing up human rights abuses.

-Um what did they just have in the last week in Iran?
+What did they just have in the last week in Iran?

-Another crackdown on any woman that is not wearing the hijab that does not cover up in public.
+Another crackdown on any woman that is not wearing the hijab, that does not cover up in public.

-Uh, what do they do if you're discovered to be a gay or lesbian in Iran?
+What do they do if you're discovered to be a gay or lesbian in Iran?

-They they'll they'll put you up at the top of a building and they'll murder you.
+They'll put you up at the top of a building and they'll murder you.

-And and there's there's so many paradoxes here.
+And there's so many paradoxes here.

-Yeah, that would be controversial on most college campuses today.
+That would be controversial on most college campuses today.

-Uh but they say they're for women's Rights, they say they're for gays right gay rights.
+But they say they're for women's rights.

-They say they're for free and open debate and and dialogue, but conservatives are not welcome on most of these college campuses.
+They say they're for free and open debate and dialogue, but conservatives are not welcome on most of these college campuses.

 I don't know the answer to it.